Poverty and Trauma-Informed Education

 Join us in a four day professional learning experience designed to train members of your staff to become effective Resilience Coaches able to create an effective school culture.
 Participants will leave equipped with the skills needed to lead practices designed to improve academic, organizational, and community outcomes.

-Led by Tamara Konrade, Jim Sporleder, and Rebecca Lewis-Pankratz, this four day professional learning experience is designed to train members of your staff to become effective Resilience Coaches.
+Led by Tamara Konrade, Katie, Perez, Jim Sporleder, and Rebecca Lewis-Pankratz, this four day professional learning experience is designed to train members of your staff to become effective Resilience Coaches.
 Each bring a unique perspective that will create the mind and heart shifts necessary to lead and empower students, families, and staff.